Avinava/MapMyObject/README.md

 A visualforce mapping component

-A all in one mapping visualforce component that can map/visualize records from any Object.
+All in one mapping visualforce component that can map/visualize records from any Object.
 -

 * Visualize data from any Sobject into a Google Map